 Whether you enjoy a trendy slide of avocado toast for breakfast or prefer to slather guac on a burrito, avocados have become a go-to food for many due to their creamy texture, health benefits, and delicious taste.

 This has led many consumers to look for the cheapest places and ways to buy avocados.
 Native to Central and South America, they can now be found in grocery stores around the U.S.

 Enjoying this delicious food does come with a high price tag, with avocados costing as much as $4 each or more.
 Why are avocados expensive and where can we find them for less?

-The cheapest places to buy avocados are discount food stores, ethnic food stores, and online marketplaces.
-You can also use store coupons or rewards programs to save.
+Generally speaking, the cheapest places to buy avocados are discount food stores, ethnic food stores, and online marketplaces.
 Look for avocados during their peak growing season or when they tend to be offered in stores (January through March) or try to grow your own at home to enjoy the most savings.

 - Finding The Best Deal On Avocados

 - Cheapest Deals On Avocados In Stores

 - Cheapest Deals On Avocados Online

 - You can grow your own Avocado Tree